LC-MS analysis

 LC-MS is a technique of two halves.
 Firstly, the sample is separated through liquid chromatography.
 This involves passing it through a column containing a stationary phase, which is usually silica or another inert solid, and a mobile phase, which is a solvent.
 Different compounds will pass through the column at different rates, which effectively separates them, staggering the times at which they reach the end of the column.

 As each component reaches the end, it enters the mass spectrometer section.
 Here, each chemical species is ionized and accelerated through a flight chamber.
 The effect of the electric and magnetic fields in the chamber causes the ions to be separated based on their respective masses and electrical charges.
-As they reach the end they are detected, which creates a log of the different molecular weights that have passed through the system.
+As they reach the end, they are detected, which creates a log of the different molecular weights that have passed through the system.

-Sample requirements and preparation
+Sample requirements

 LC-MS samples must be able to pass through a liquid chromatography column, that is, they must be in the form of a liquid or solution.
 Solid samples can be tested if they are first dissolved in a suitable solvent.